by Chris Woodford. Last updated: December 3, 2018.

 What is geoengineering?

 Most of the world's scientists now agree: climate change is real and happening fast.
-Over the last century, Earth's surface air temperature has risen by close to 1°C (1.4°F) and the current best-guess prediction is that, by 2100, temperatures will rise by another 1.4–5.8°C (2.5–10.4°F).
+Over the last century, Earth's surface temperature has risen by close to 1°C and the current scientific prediction by the IPCC (Intergovernmental Panel on Climate Change) is that, by 2100, temperatures will rise by another 0.3–1.7°C (with severe cuts in emissions) or 2.6–4.8°C (with high growth in emissions).
 Earth itself is under no threat from global warming: the planet will continue to exist whatever we do to it.
 What is in danger is life on Earth—human life and that of millions of other species—which is finely tuned to the climate.
 The risk is that Earth's climate will be knocked out of balance to such an extent that life, as we know it, becomes impossible to sustain.

 Geoengineering (literally "Earth-engineering") is the currently fashionable term for making large-scale interventions in how the planet works to slow down or reverse the effects of climate change.
 In theory, the word "geoengineering" could be used to describe almost any large-scale scheme for tackling climate change.
 For example, if millions of people in China all planted a tree on the same day to capture carbon dioxide (CO2) from the atmosphere, that might alter the planet enough to be considered geoengineering.
 If everyone switched to using recycled paper simultaneously, that could (indirectly) be construed as geoengineering too—since it would drastically reduce the number of trees being felled.
 And building thousands of new wind farms (or even nuclear power plants) could also be described as geoengineering of a kind.